jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ## DevEx and DevOps are One

 {{% note %}}
 a robust Developer Experience (DevEx) fosters a more integrated and efficient collaboration between development (Dev) and operations (Ops) teams, and highlights best practices for achieving this unity and efficiency.
+There's no better example than what we've seen with Platform Engineering the last few years.
+{{% /note %}}

+---

+{{< slide background-image="/images/slides/32-platform-engineering.jpg" background-opacity=".6" >}}

+#### The rise of Platform Engineering

+{{% note %}}
+The rise of platform engineering represents a paradigm shift towards creating comprehensive, integrated environments that cater specifically to the needs of developers.
+This movement focuses on abstracting away the complexities of infrastructure and backend services, allowing developers to concentrate on writing code and creating value.
+Platform engineering embodies the principles of DevEx by ensuring that developers have access to robust, scalable, and easy-to-use platforms.
+These platforms streamline development processes, reduce setup time, and allow for a focus on innovation rather than maintenance.
+{{% /note %}}

+---

+##### Self-Service Platforms

+{{% note %}}
+Self-service platforms epitomize the evolution of DevEx by empowering developers to independently provision resources, deploy applications, and manage their lifecycles without waiting for operational support.
+These platforms leverage automation, templates, and predefined policies to ensure compliance and governance, while offering the agility needed for rapid development cycles.
+By providing developers with the tools to perform tasks that were traditionally in the domain of IT operations, self-service platforms accelerate development, enhance productivity, and foster a culture of autonomy and innovation.
 {{% /note %}}

 ---